amanp68/JavaScript-Part1Code/README.md

 Further object constructors are used to aid the logical function and present a clean code.
 "Prototype" property is added to allow to add new properties to object constructors.
 These constructors perform the steps 1-3 as mentioned in the problem.

-Easy way using python: I have solved the same problem using python in a much simpler way.